-This paper, therefore, makes two key contributions.
-First, we provide causal evidence of the medium-term effects of robot penetration on wages and employment in a European cross-country setting.
-These effects may differ from those estimated for the U.S. (Acemoglu & Restrepo, 2022) due to substantial differences in labour market institutions, including more binding minimum wages, higher collective bargaining coverage, stronger unions, and higher employment protection in Europe (Bhuller et al., 2022).
-Dauth et al. (2021) showed that the local labour market effects of robot adoption in Germany are tiny, unlike in the U.S. Gregory et al. (2021) found worker displacement effects of routine-replacing technologies more generally, but also argued that product demand effect of these technologies counterbalanced them, leading to small net employment gains in Europe.
+This paper makes two contributions.
+First, we provide causal evidence of the medium-term effects of automation with industrial robots on wages and employment in a European crosscountry setting.
+These effects may differ from those estimated for the U.S. (Acemoglu & Restrepo, 2022) due to substantial differences in labor market institutions, including more binding minimum wages, higher collective bargaining coverage, stronger unions, and higher employment protection in Europe (Bhuller et al., 2022).
+Dauth et al. (2021) showed that the local labor market effects of robot adoption in Germany are tiny, unlike in the U.S. Gregory et al. (2021) found worker displacement effects of routine-replacing technologies more generally, but also argued that product demand effect of these technologies counterbalanced them, leading to small net employment gains in Europe.
 Firm-level studies found positive employment and wage impacts of robot adoption in Denmark, the Netherlands, and Spain (Acemoglu et al., 2023; Bessen et al., 2020; Humlum, 2023; Koch et al., 2021).
-However, these studies also showed the negative effect of robots on blue-collar workers' wages in adopting firms, and on employment in non-adopting competitors.
+However, these studies also showed that robots reduce blue-collar workers' wages in adopting firms, and employment in non-adopting competitors.
 In addition, firms more likely to adopt robots tend to be more productive even before doing it.
-Hence, the aggregate impacts are ambiguous, and wage inequality may widen if high-productivity firms and higher-skilled workers reap the benefits from automation.
-As automation creates winners and losers in labour markets, its redistributive effects are key for understanding the welfare consequences.
-Using the plausibly exogenous variation in robot penetration, we show that, in Europe, the demographic groups more exposed to robots experienced relative wage and employment declines.
-However, the effects are quantitatively moderate.
-Importantly, they are robust to controlling for a wide range of potential confounders and cross-country differences in key labour market institutions, such as minimum wage policies.
+Hence, the aggregate impacts are ambiguous, and wage inequality may widen if high-productivity firms and higher-skilled workers reap the benefits from automation.1

+Using plausibly exogenous variation in robot penetration, we show that, in Europe, the demographic groups more exposed to robots experienced relative wage and employment declines.2 These effects are quantitatively moderate but they are robust to controlling for a wide